nhabbash/autonomous-exploration-agent/README.md

 # Autonomous Exploration Agent with Obstacle Avoidance

-## Brief

-The project implements an autonomous agent searching for and moving towards a target, using reinforcement learning.
+> The project implements an autonomous agent searching for and moving towards a target, using reinforcement learning.
 The agent moves in a cluttered randomly generated space and is incentivated to avoid obstacles in its path or exploration towards the target.

 ## Structure